wavemaker/docs/learn/app-development/wavemaker-overview/faqs-11-beta.md

 ### Why is WaveMaker 11 released as a Beta?

-We Introduced React native Mobile Apps as part of this release.
+We Introduced React Native framework as part of this release.

-- React Native is currently in an early stage, so we marked it as Beta
+- React Native is currently in an early stage, so we marked it as Beta.
-- However, please note that Web and Cordova Mobile are stable and working just like in the earlier versions.
+- However, please note that Web and Cordova Mobile frameworks are stable and working just like in the earlier versions.

 ### What is Multi-version Studio?

-Multiple versions of Studio in a single environment allow you to build applications in either of the Studio versions.
-This release provides the ability to build applications in 10.x and 11.x simultaneously.
+Multiple versions of Studio in a single environment allow you to build applications in either of the Studio versions, including WaveMaker 10.x and WaveMaker 11.x simultaneously.
 Application cards in Studio show Platform Version.

 ### Why do we include Multi-versioned Studio?

-With this release, we moved to Java 11 from Java 8, which majorly impacts the CI/CD pipelines of your apps.
+With the WaveMaker 11 beta release, we moved to Java 11 from Java 8, which majorly impacts the CI/CD pipelines of your apps.

 Therefore, your CI/CD infrastructure must be migrated to Java 11 to build and deploy WaveMaker 11 apps.

-For this reason, we introduced a multi-version Studio to give you the time it may take from your end.
-So we are giving an explicit option to Migrate Apps to 11.x
+For this reason, we introduced a multi-version Studio to give you the time it may take from your end, giving you an explicit option to Migrate Apps to 11.x.

 ### Can we start building Web and Cordova App in 11.x?

-Yes, this release is as stable as other releases of web and Cordova mobile Apps.
+Yes.
+WaveMaker 11 beta is as stable as other releases of Web and Cordova mobile app development platform.

 ### How can we migrate our projects to the 11.x version?

 Follow this migration guide:
 https://docs.wavemaker.com/learn/how-tos/upgrade-guide-wavemaker-10-to-11

-### Can multiple Developers work on migration?
+### Can multiple developers work on migration?

-Yes, the migration project can be shared with Contributors, and any of your team members can fix migration issues.
+Yes.
+The migration project can be shared with contributors, and any of your team members can fix migration issues.
-However, actions like **Start Migration** and **Finish Upgrade** can only be done by Project Admins.
+However, actions like **Start Migration** and **Finish Upgrade** can only be done by **Project Admins**.

 ## Projects and Applications

 ---

-Will the WM 11 Beta release impact the existing projects?
+### Will the WaveMaker 11 beta release impact the existing projects?

-No, it will not impact, and it will still run on Java 8.
+No, it will not impact, but the projects will still be running on Java 8.
 Migration has to be initiated explicitly.
+Your existing deployments, including Demo and Phase will continue to work like before.

 Follow the migration guide for more information.
-Your existing Deployments (Demo, Phase) will continue to work like before.

 ### Which version project gets created when creating a new project?

+From WaveMaker 11 beta onwards when you create a new project:

-From WaveMaker 11 beta, it creates an 11.x project by default.
+1. It creates a WaveMaker 11.x project by default.
-Default Mobile Apps are React Native.
+2. Default Mobile Apps are React Native.
-You can create Cordova-based apps by using the link in the project creation dialogue.
+3. You can create Cordova-based apps by using the link in the project creation dialogue.

 ### Can we create 10-version projects?

-No, you can use the existing 10.x apps, but you can't create a new 10.x app.
+No. You can use the existing WaveMaker 10.x apps, but you can't create a new 10.x app.

-### What happens when you import 10.x application zip?
+### What happens when you import WaveMaker 10.x application zip?

-10.x application imports as 10.x project only.
+WaveMaker 10.x application imports as 10.x project only.
 Migration to 11.x has to be initiated explicitly.

 ## Prefabs and Template Bundles and Project Shells